qlyoung/armory-keyboard/README.md

 * `CTRL-ALT`, `CTRL-SHIFT`, and other such combined keys have been replaced by a single keyword, `SIMUL`.
 Start a line with `SIMUL` and follow it with up to 6 tokens or plaintext characters and all 6 will be sent in one HID report, as if they were pressed at the same time.
+Note: all escape tokens (SHIFT, CONTROL, SPACE, etc) must occur before any plaintext characters.

 Example: